 Your most unrelenting cravings for sugar may come first thing in the morning.
 This is because your brain burns glucose — or sugar — for energy.
 And if you eat three square meals a day, nighttime is your longest fast.

-But fight the urge to binge on sugar first thing in the morning and instead eat protein, and you will be more likely to feel full and energized throughout the day.
+Fight the urge to binge on sugar first thing in the morning and instead eat protein.
+You will more likely feel full and energized throughout the day.
 This means less grazing between meals on sugar-filled drinks and snacks.

 Researchers found that overweight women who ate protein for breakfast five times a week for eight weeks saw 65 percent more weight loss compared to those who ate bagels for breakfast.